 LeManuel Lee BitsoiAssociate

 Lee Bitsoi is an associate of the Extavour Lab.
 As a bioethicist, Lee’s research interests include examining the ethical, legal and social implications of genetic/genomic research within Native American communities.
 In addition, he has been an advocate to address access and equity issues for underrepresented populations in science education.
 Lee’s current research project is focused on understanding the connections between historical trauma and epigenetics.
-He is the director of the Office of Student Diversity and Multicultural Affairs at Rush University in Chicago.Selected Publications:
+He is the director of the Office of Student Diversity and Multicultural Affairs at Rush University in Chicago.Other Publications:

 Bitsoi, L. L. & Lee, L. (2013) Ahistoricism in the Native American Experience, Williams, R. (Ed.), Men of Color in Higher Education.
 Sterling, VA: Stylus Publishing (Pending)